ahemd1/Streaming_pipeline/README.md

 # Realtime Data Streaming | End-to-End Data Engineering Project

-An end-to-end real-time data engineering pipeline that orchestrates data ingestion, processing, and distributed storage.
-This architecture leverages Apache Airflow for workflow orchestration, Apache Kafka running in KRaft mode for high-throughput event streaming, Apache Spark for real-time stream processing, and Apache Cassandra for scalable NoSQL storage.
-The entire ecosystem is containerized using Docker for seamless deployment and scalability.
+[cite_start]An end-to-end real-time data engineering pipeline that orchestrates data ingestion, processing, and distributed storage[cite: 20]. [cite_start]This architecture leverages Apache Airflow for workflow orchestration, Apache Kafka running in KRaft mode for high-throughput event streaming, Apache Spark for real-time stream processing, and Apache Cassandra for scalable NoSQL storage[cite: 20]. [cite_start]The entire ecosystem is containerized using Docker for seamless deployment and scalability[cite: 20].

 ---